wechaty/docusaurus/docusaurus/docs/what-is-wechaty.md

 <!-- Rethink these features -->

 - **Message processing**: You can use Wechaty to receive and send messages.
-It supports messages in the form of text, image, audio, video, and attachements.
+It supports messages in the form of text, image, audio, video, and attachments.
 - **Room management**: You can use it to create rooms, add and remove room members, manage topics, etc
 - **Contact management**: Search by name, alias, tags, get profile data and avatar.
 - **Friendship management**: Search and add new friends and accept friendship requests.